 Windows To the World

-Anatomically, eyes are one of the most complex sense organs in the animal kingdom, only second to the brain.
+Anatomically, the eyes are one of the most complex sensory in the animal kingdom, only second to the brain.
 However, the human vision is drastically different and in some cases, inferior to that of animals.
 For instance, we are unable to perceive a whole range of colours outside the visible spectrum of light.
-Other members from the animal kingdom, such as the bullfrog can perceive the world through infrared light, bees and other insects can see the ultraviolet spectrum.
+Other members of the animal kingdom, such as the bullfrog can perceive the world through infrared light, and bees and other insects can see the ultraviolet spectrum.
 Continue reading to discover more interesting facts about the eye.

 Interesting Facts about The Eye

-- One of the fastest muscles in the human body is the eye – hence, the expression, “In the blink of an eye.”
+- One of the fastest muscles in the human body is orbicularis oculi, which is present in the eye.
+This muscle is responsible for the closing action of the eyelids – Hence, the expression, “In the blink of an eye.”

 - Animals such as the salamander can regrow eyes, along with entire limbs and organs.